CazzieDotCom/bash-scripting/README.md

 # bash-scripting
-En este repositorio se guardarán todos los scripts creados en Bash Script
+All scripts created in Bash Script will be stored in this repository.